IceCreamWasTaken/Arduino-Programming-stuff-for-school/the website (UC)/READMEUC.md

 - Also added a div header just there, dunno what to do might add something fancy when I have time for it. (it does nothing)
 - Don't think I will be using Bootstrap but I did install it just incase.
 When I have extra time i'll see if I can make the website nice.
 Functionality first!
 - Flagging Chapter 11 to come back to, I would like to make my website look nice with that bit of server management but I need to focus on the TTS aspect first as it's a high priority
+- Skim read Chapter 12, probably going to flag this as I want to put a clock interface somehow on the website.
+But again probably not going to be using it